-The “Imagining Climate Change” initiative at the University of Florida engages scientists, humanists, artists, educators, and the public in the vital work of imagining our collective climate futures.
-A winner of UF’s “Champions for Change” Award for its “contributions to campus life in the areas of sustainability, health, and well-being,” the initiative’s first year is profiled in this recent story in UF’s Explore magazine.
+The “Imagining Climate Change” initiative at the University of Florida engages artists, humanists, scientists, educators, students, and the public in the vital work of imagining our collective climate futures.
+A winner of UF’s “Champions for Change” Award for its “contributions to campus life in the areas of sustainability, health, and well-being,” the initiative’s first year was profiled in this 2016 story in UF’s Explore magazine.

 All ICC events are free and open to the public.
 No advance registration is required.

-For more information or to add your email address to a mailing list for news of upcoming ICC events, contact Terry Harpold <firstname.lastname@example.org>.
-When you are added to the mailing list, your email address will not be used for any other purpose.
+For more information or to add your email address to a mailing list for news of upcoming events, contact ICC Director Terry Harpold <firstname.lastname@example.org>.
+Your email address will not be used for any other purpose.